snl-dakota/dakota/docs/user/usingdakota/inputfile.rst

    Relationship between the six blocks, for a simple study.

-It can be summarized as follows: In each iteration of its algorithm, a method block requests a variables- to-responses mapping from its model, which the model fulfills through an interface.
-While most Dakota analyses satisfy this relationship, where a single method runs a single model, :ref:`advanced cases are possible <adv_meth>`.
+It can be summarized as follows: **In each iteration of its algorithm, a method block requests a variables-to-responses mapping from its model, which the model fulfills through an interface.**

 .. literalinclude:: samples/rosen_multidim.in
    :language: dakota